ryanatkn/svelte-snake-sports/contributing.md

 # contributing

 Thank you for your interest in contributing to Svelte Snake Sports!
-I'm still figuring this out and feedback is appreciated.
+I'm new at this and still figuring it, and feedback is appreciated.

 ## issues